3. The Imperative Programming Paradigm

 • In general, irrespective of your choice of development environment, a convenient way to do exploratory programming beyond the basic REPL is to start with a single test.
 There, you can develop your ideas and interact with the library APIs you want to explore.
 For simple testing, you can intersperse assertions within your code or use the testing support provided by the chosen testing framework, e.g., JUnit or ScalaTest.
 So you can start exploring something in a test and then move it into your production code (main folder) when appropriate.
 The list performance example illustrates this approach.

-• Finally, to turn an sbt-based Scala application into a script (console application) you can run outside sbt, you can use the sbt-native-packager plugin.
+• Finally, to turn an sbt-based Scala application into a script (command-line application) you can run outside sbt, you can use the sbt-native-packager plugin.
 To use this plugin, add this line to the end of build.sbt:

 enablePlugins(JavaAppPackaging)